microsoft/dotnet/CONTRIBUTING.md

    is none, create one.
 2. Create a fork in GitHub
 3. Create a branch off the `master` branch.
 Name it something that that makes sense, such as `issue-123`.
+This makes it easy for you to figure out what the branch is used for.
 4. Commit your changes and push your changes to GitHub
-5. Create a pull request against our `master` branch
+5. Create a pull request against the origin's `master` branch

 ## DOs and DON'Ts